Chargily/chargily-epay-php/README.md

 # Requirements
 1. PHP 7.2.5 and later.
-2. Get your free API Key/Secret from [ePay by Chargily](https://epay.chargily.com.dz) dashboard
+2. Get your API Key/Secret from [ePay by Chargily](https://epay.chargily.com.dz) dashboard for free

 # Installation
 1. Via Composer (Recomended)